acdh-oeaw/noske-ubi9/README.md

 Sources
 -----------

-The sources used to build this container are available in the https://github.com/acdh-oeaw/docker-tools-environments repository.
+The sources used to build this container are available in the https://github.com/acdh-oeaw/noske-ubi9 repository.
-* for the current 5.x  version with the crystal user interface see the [noske-crystal](https://github.com/acdh-oeaw/docker-tools-environments/tree/master/noske_crystal) subdirectory
-* for the older 3.x versions with the classic bonito web interface see the [noske](https://github.com/acdh-oeaw/docker-tools-environments/tree/master/noske) subdirectory

-The Dockerfile just automates installing dependencies and downloading of the official Centos 7 or Ubuntu based packages.
+The Dockerfile just automates installing dependencies, downloading of the official SRC rpms and rebuilding it in a EL 9 environment (Rocky 9 and UBI9).